ColemanGariety/unfollow-notifications/README.md

 jesus
 =====

-The son of god lets you know when you get unfollower on Twitter.
+The son of god lets you know when you get unfollowed on Twitter.

 ## Installation